AngelaYuStat/SCoRES/README.md

 corresponding simultaneous outer and inner confidence region.
-Acceptable forms of input includes both 1D and 2D data for linear regression, logistic regression, functional regression and spatial generalized least square regression.
+Acceptable forms of input includes both 1D and 2D data for linear regression, logistic regression, functional regression and spatial generalized least squares regression.
 Useful functions are also provided for constructing simultaneous confidence bands (SCB) for these models.
 More details can be found below.